JibeBigo/postitapi/README.md

 # vuejspostit

-With NoteIt (even paid for a logo on fiverr), you can:
+With NoteIt (even made a slick logo for it), you can:

 - Add Notes (big squares)
 - Add Content to these notes (tasks)